 New IPD Index factsheets will be updated with each new index release.
-The exception to this will be for all frozen annual indexes (the UK, France and the Netherlands); France and the Netherlands will undergo a one-off historical restatement on September 29, 2016 and the UK on October 24, 2016.
-At the time of the release of the UK monthly and quarterly index, when updated factsheets will be made available, those results will be frozen again and include historical restatement.
-For all other annual (unfrozen) indexes, the release date will be communicated later.
+The exception to this will be for all frozen annual indexes (the UK, France and the Netherlands); a one-off restatement to the IPD UK Monthly Property Index, IPD UK Quarterly Property Index and IPD Netherlands Annual Property Index were made on July 14, August 1, and September 29, 2016, respectively.
+The IPD France Annual Property Index will undergo a one-off historical restatement on October 24, 2016.
+The date for the restatement of the IPD UK Annual Property Index will be communicated at a later date.
+With each release of restated frozen index results, an updated fact sheet comprising the re-frozen historical restatement is published.
+For all other annual (unfrozen) indexes, the release date will be communicated at a later date.